orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 fingers to control custom behaviors in your app like if it's a flat screen mechanical apparatus.
 This is going to be so much fun!

 But.
-There is one little problem we must fix when we do that.
+There is one little problem we must fix first.
 And that is the conflict between your app's custom interpretation of the your custom gesture and the browsers' builtin interpretation of native touch gestures such as drag-to-scroll and double-tap-to-zoom.
 More precisely, your problem is:
-**how do I control the native touch-based gestures during the creation and interpretation of my custom, touch-based gesture?**
+**how do I control the native touch-based gestures during the dynamic creation and interpretation of my custom, touch-based gesture?**

-Its time to learn the TapDance!
+Its time for the TapDance!

 ## Step 1: `touch-action`